imontepez/HackBio-Biocoding-Internship/stage_1/README.md

  - r: Intrinsic growth rate, the rate at which the population grows when resources are abundant.
  - t: Time.
  - e: The base of the natural logarithm (approximately 2.718).
+This equation generates the S-shaped curve, reflecting three distinct phases: a slow initial increase (lag phase), rapid exponential growth (log phase), and a leveling off as the population approaches ( K ) (stationary phase).

+- The function we constructed takes three parameters for the initial population size (n for P_0), growth rate (r for r) and time.
+It assumes the maximum carrying capacity K to be 1, therefore the expression above changes as:

+$$P(t)=\frac{1}{1+\frac{1-N0}{N0}*e^{-rt}}$$

+- After running the function, a plot is set up.
+To simulate changes in the concentrations for 100 times, a for loop with random initial concentration values and random growth rates is created.
+Next, these random values are given as inputs for the logistic growth curve function, along with the defined time range.
+The function is run for 100 times within the loop, while lines for each output are generated with randomly selected colors from the RGB scale.